About the Village of Pemberton Council

 Email: jhelmer@pemberton.ca

 Jennie Helmer is a lifetime active member of the Pemberton community.
-Her family farms organic potatoes in the Valley and her roots run deep, as her Great-Grandfather also served on Pemberton Village Council.
+Her family farms organic potatoes in the Valley and her roots run deep, as her great-grandfather also served on Pemberton Village Council.
 Jennie has over 29 years working in emergency health services in British Columbia.
 She also has experience owning and running small businesses in Pemberton.
 In addition to a Bachelor of Commerce and her Canadian Securities license, Jennie has a Master’s in Education.

 Board/committee appointments